-8. Commercial event operators, including weddings and luau.
-Under the supervision of professional event planners, venues or catering and convention service managers, commercial events may be conducted with the following restrictions:

-- a.
-Outdoor venues only (e.g. permitted private venues, hotels, beaches and/or churches).
-The property utilized must follow all permitting/zoning regulations for such events, and must obtain or have proper authorization before conducting such event. - b.
-Organizers of professional events larger than fifty (50) persons, in order to ensure appropriate safe practices, shall notify and consult with the Mayor's Office, and obtain approval prior to the event. - c.
-Usage of face coverings are recommended. - d.
+- 8. Commercial event operators, including weddings and luau.
+Under the supervision of professional event planners, venues or catering and convention service managers, commercial events may be conducted with the following restrictions: - a.
+Organizers of professional events larger than fifty (50) persons, whether held indoors or outdoors, in order to ensure appropriate safe practices, shall notify and consult with the Mayor's Office, and obtain approval prior to the event. - b.
+Commercial event operators must comply with Rule 5 related to proof of vaccination or testing of patrons and employees. - c.
+Indoor venues must comply with Exhibit A, Rule 4, related to the operation of indoor restaurants/bars, including party size, table spacing, no mingling, and mask wearing. - d.
+Outdoor venues must follow all permitting/zoning regulations for outdoor events, and must obtain or have proper authorization before conducting such event.
+Usage of face coverings is encouraged but not required. - e.
 Table seating required as follows: - i.
-It is recommended that each table be reserved for members of the same household. - ii.
-Food and beverage service must comply with the requirements for Restaurants and Bars. - e.
-Musicians and entertainment must comply with the requirements in Paragraph 3. - f.
-Dancing is allowed pursuant to physical distancing guidelines. - g.
-Safety protocols are required as follows: - i.
-Staff and guests will require a temperature check upon arrival.
-Any person with a temperature over 100.4 will not be allowed to remain. - ii.
+It is recommended that each table be reserved for members of the same household.
+No more than 10 persons per table indoors; 25 per table outdoors. - ii.
+Food and beverage service must comply with the requirements for Restaurants and Bars. - f.
+Musicians and entertainment must comply with the requirements in Paragraph 3. - g.
+Dancing is allowed pursuant to physical distancing guidelines. - i.
 A record of all guest names with a contact number for each guest is required for contact tracing purposes. - h.
-Any requests for variation from these rules must be approved by the County of Maui.

-9. Commercial ground transportation and tour operators may operate at normal capacityMasks must be worn at all times while in the vehicle, with proper sanitation and health and safety guidelines in place.
+Any requests for variation from these rules must be approved by the County of Maui. - 9.
+Commercial ground transportation and tour operators may operate at normal capacity.
+Masks must be worn at all times while in the vehicle, with proper sanitation and health and safety guidelines in place.
 No eating while onboard.
 Separate parties in each vehicle shall be physically separated to the greatest extent possible, and customers are encouraged to utilize the same seating.
 A record of all customer names, including contact numbers, is required for contact tracing purposes.

-10. Gyms and fitness centers.
+- 10. Gyms and fitness centers.
 Indoor operations are closed, except that such businesses may operate at 50% indoor capacity provided they ensure that all customers 12 years of age and older are fully vaccinated, show proof of a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5.
 Full and part-time employees must show proof of full vaccination, a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5.
 Operators are responsible for verifying vaccination status, testing or previous infection and identity by government or school-issued identification and for all requirements listed in Rule 5.
 This Paragraph 10 applies to facilities that are indoor and outdoor, when customers may interchangeably access both spaces.
-Facilities that are 100% outdoor (as the term is defined in Exhibit A, Paragraph 4(b)(ii) may continue operations but are encouraged to adopt the requirements in this Paragraph.
+Facilities that are 100% outdoor (as the term is defined in Exhibit A, Paragraph 4(b)(ii) may continue operations but are encouraged to adopt the requirements in this Paragraph. - 11.
+Commercial recreational boating may operate at normal capacity, and shall implement protocols to ensure that households/living units and groups maintain proper physical distancing of at least six (6) feet from each other; service and consumption of food or drinks within the vessel cabin (if any) is consistent with the "Restaurants/Bars" Rules, except that confirmation of vaccination or negative COVID testing is encouraged but not required.